Lostsoul0589/spent/modules/module-1/readme.md

 ##### 4. Add expenses page.
 User interfaces in Xamarin.Forms are built by using C# or XAML markup.
 While there are benefits and drawbacks to each approach, XAML helps us to best implement the MVVM pattern and maintain a separation of our view model and view logic.
 It also helps in visualizing the visual tree that can be a bit harder to do when defining our user interfaces in C#.

 Let's add a page to display our expenses.
-Right-click the `Views` folder, click `Add -> New File`, add a `Forms -> Forms ContentPage Xaml`, and name it `ExpensesPage`.
+Right-click the `Views` folder, click `Add -> New File`, add a `Forms -> Forms ContentPage Xaml` if using Xamarin Studio or a `Cross-Platform -> Forms Xaml Page` if using Visual Studio, and name it `ExpensesPage`.
 Two files will be added: `ExpensesPage.xaml` for defining our user interface, and `ExpensesPage.xaml.cs` (our "codebehind") for hooking up our view to our view model.

-Because we are displaying a list of items, the control that makes the most sense here is the `ListView` control.
+Because we are displaying a list of items, the control that makes the most sense here is the [`ListView`](https://developer.xamarin.com/guides/xamarin-forms/user-interface/listview/) control.
 Add a `ListView` between the `ContentPage.Content` elements in XAML.

 ```csharp
 <?xml version="1.0" encoding="UTF-8"?>